ttpu-spm/02_skills_github_Markdown_T/README.md

    - Put URL of your finished course repo under the section "Course Repository URLs" below

 ## Course Repository URLs

+_Here you should put the URL of your final repository after finishing the given tutorial_

 <!-- This section will be automatically updated by CI when students complete the course -->